skalarproduktraum/phd-thesis/chapters/xr.md

 Research-grade HMDs try to solve this now using light-field rendering [@Wetzstein:2013jo], to provide focus cues for the eye.
 In [@Huang:2015ce] for example, a three-layered HMDs is described, providing focus cues for foreground, background, and the area in-between.

-Actually giving focus cues to the user would bring detection of the depth the user is looking at, and therefore 3D eye tracking, one step closer.s
+Actually giving focus cues to the user would bring detection of the depth the user is looking at, and therefore 3D eye tracking, one step closer.

 ### Hygienic Issues